LSSTDESC/BlendingToolKit/README.md

 Color code for this flowchart :
 - Classes in black should be used as is by the user.
 - Classes in red may be reimplemented by the experienced user ; we recommend for new users to use the default implementations until they are familiar with them.
-- In blue is the code for instantiating the classes within the code (optionnal arguments not included).
+- In blue is the code for instantiating the classes within the code (optional arguments not included).
 - In green are the revelant methods for the classes ; please note that the `__call__` method is executed when calling the object (eg `sampling_function(catalog)`) and the `__next__` method is executed when using `next` (eg `next(generator)`).

 ## Running BlendingToolKit